Last Updated on January 15, 2023

-- Now click the URL bar and type in this link: https://bit.ly/31MwqE2 to download latest version of Kodi 18.8 apk on fire stick.
+- Now click the URL bar and type in this link: https://bit.ly/3okVX1A to download the latest version of Kodi 18.9 apk on Amazon fire stick.

 - Click Go next to the on-screen keyboard or the Play/Pause button on your Fire TV Remote.
-Downloader will start downloading the Kodi APK file after a few seconds.
+The downloader will start downloading the Kodi APK file after a few seconds.

 - Once the Kodi APK file is fully downloaded, Downloader will auto-launch the Android installer.
-Click Install to begin installing Kodi on Firestick.
+Click Install to begin installing Kodi on the Amazon Fire stick.

 - After you install Kodi on Firestick, click Done to close the Android installer.
 Finally, click Delete in the dialog box of the Downloader window to get rid of the Kodi APK file.
-It will free up internal storage space on your Firestick.
+It will free up internal storage space on your Amazon Fire stick.